darius/traitor/laplace-essay-on-probabilities.md

 Every event, even those that by their minuteness seem not to hold to the great laws of nature, follows them as necessarily as the revolutions of the Sun.
-In our ignorance of the links that unite them to the whole system of the universe, we made them depend on final causes, or chance, by which they would occur and succeed each other with regularity, or without apparent order; but these imaginary causes
+In our ignorance of the links that unite each to the whole system of the universe, we made them depend on final causes, or chance, by which they would occur and succeed each other with regularity, or without apparent order; but these imaginary causes